mde/ejs/README.md

 ### Compatibility

-Server: CommonJS approach supports Node versions back to 0.12.
-ES Modules approach requires a Node version that supports ESM.
+Server: CommonJS approach (`require`) supports Node versions back to 0.12.
+ES Modules approach (`import`) requires a Node version that supports ESM.

 CLI: Requires Node v8 or newer.

-Browser: EJS supports all modern browsers, but is very likely to work even in very, very old browser.
+Browser: EJS supports all modern browsers, but is very likely to work even in very, very old browsers.
 Your mileage may vary.

 ### Includes